airr-community/airr-standards/docs/datarep/germline.rst

 ``AlleleDescription`` contains a ``label`` field, which should contain the accepted name for the field, as determined by the authors/curators of the record.
 The International Union of Immunological Societies allocates gene symbols for receptor genes, and, if a gene symbol has been allocated, this should be used as the label.
-Where a gene symbol has not been allocated (for example, because the gene or allele has only recently been discovered, or because the available evidence does not meet IUIS standards, a 'tempporary label' should be used.
+Where a gene symbol has not been allocated (for example, because the gene or allele has only recently been discovered, or because the available evidence does not meet IUIS standards, a 'temporary label' should be used.
 It is anticipated that publishers of gene sets will provide mechanisms to issue these temporary labels, and to allow researchers to review change history of
 ``AlleleDescriptions`` and ``GermlineSets``.
 To provide consistency across research groups, the
 `Germline Database Working Group of the AIRR Community <https://www.antibodysociety.org/the-airr-community/airr-working-groups/germline_database/>`_ is